Vendor Intelligence

 Low risk: auto-approve.
 High risk: flag for review.

 Total time: milliseconds.
+Compare that to manual processing at 12 minutes per invoice; automation can deliver invoice data in under 30 seconds [Industry Research 2024].
 This connects directly to the fraud patterns covered in 12 Invoice Fraud Patterns Your AP Tool Doesn't Catch.

 Getting Started